Ailantha

 And because I was at a point in my life when so many mellowing years separated me from the green youngster I'd been the first time that question was

-put to me, that this time the question served as a moment of epiphany and liberation; and as the ladies's room was still occupied when Claire exited the men's room, she held the door for me as I entered.
+put to me, that this time the question served as a moment of epiphany and liberation; and as the ladies' room was still occupied when my daughter exited the men's room, she held the door for me as I entered.
 And I've been entering ever since.

-I hereby propose that gender-designating single-commode public bathrooms go the way of covered wagons and facebook.
-These one-seaters should still exist in pairs, but not as men's rooms or ladies' rooms; they should be called everybody rooms, and no more pictures of gentlemen, ladies, or icons germaine to either, only one of these on the door:
+I hereby propose that gender-designating single-commode public bathrooms go the way of covered wagons and Facebook.
+These one-seaters should still exist in pairs, but not as men's rooms or ladies' rooms; they should be called everybody rooms, and no more pictures of gentlemen, ladies, or icons germane to either, only one of these on the door:

 Picture